jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 # What is information architecture?

-IA is one of several disciplines (e.g. library science, information science, taxonomy) that supports browsing/navigation and search of content objects (documents and metadata) stored in information systems (e.g. libraries, archives, repositories/portals, websites, databases).
-The goal is information retrieval with good precision and good recall, which requires that content objects be described consistently, i.e. with a controlled vocabulary (CV).
+Information architecture (IA) is one of several disciplines (e.g. library science, information science, taxonomy) that supports browsing/navigation and search of content objects (documents and metadata) stored in information systems (e.g. libraries, archives, repositories/portals, websites, databases).
+For search (the concern of back-end IA), the goal is information retrieval with good precision and good recall, which requires that content objects be described consistently, i.e. with a controlled vocabulary (CV).
+For browsing (the concern of front-end IA), the goal is intuitive user interfaces and navigational structures.
+Another way of putting this is that IA designs for finding and for understanding.

 ## Must information be organized?